About Me

 I am a strong believer of community advocacy and the steward leadership style, and I strive to be of service in all my affairs.
 When I learn about something, I want to share it with the world.
 To that aim, I have coordinated workshops on applying to internships, building online portfolios, coding interactive dashboards, and beyond.
 During the 2022-2023 year, I served as Graduate Senator for Student Government Association.
 I also represented UTRGV on UT System's Student Advisory Council.
 I've been a member of local organizing committees for conferences and seminars within the UTRGV School of Mathematical and Statistical Sciences, and I am an officer for two student organizations: president of the UTRGV chapter of SPIE (International Society of Optics and Photonics) and vice president of WISP (Women in STEM Programs).

 My driving force is to help folks like me find success in whatever makes their heart sing, especially if it's STEM!
-In my free time, I like to jam to EDM, hang out with my dogs, journal, practice yoga, and visit amazing places.
+In my free time, I like to jam to EDM, journal, practice yoga, and visit amazing places.
 If you'd like to connect, please email me at kristen.hallas01@utrgv.edu or find me on LinkedIn.
 Thanks for reading! 🤠✌🏼